eikek/publet/README.md

 ## Building

-Publet uses [sbt](https://github.com/harrah/xsbt) as build tool.
-To compile used
+Java 7 is required and Scala 2.9.1. [sbt](https://github.com/harrah/xsbt) is used as build tool.
+To compile type

     sbt compile